Hsu Chen-wei: Political career

 On 20 December 2009, Hsu was appointed as the deputy county magistrate by her former husband Fu Kun-chi.
 They had just divorced 2 days earlier on 18 December.
 Two days later, Hsu's appointment was withdrawn by the Ministry of the Interior on 22 December 2009 as the ministry deemed the divorce as a political fake marriage and the appointment was a conflict of interest with appointing a close relation to a government office.
 In March 2010, Fu was fined NT$1 million by the Control Yuan for conflict of interest.

 In 2011, Hualien District Court found both of them guilty of having a false divorce to circumvent Public Officials Conflict of Interest Prevention Act (公職人員利益衝突迴避法) which bans the appointment of family members to political posts.
 Fu and Hsu were both sentenced to six and four months of jail respectively.
 Both opted to pay fines to avoid jail as the law allowed conversion of jail time to fines in certain circumstances.

 Although Hsu's appointment as was withdrawn, she served in other positions during Fu's tenure as magistrate.
 Hsu was appointed the chairperson of Hualien China Youth Corps (救國團花蓮團) during Fu's first term as magistrate.
 She was then later appointed the captain of Hualien's Community Patrol (花蓮縣巡守) and subsequently the head of National Women's League (婦女後援會).

 On 29 November 2014, Hsu participated in the Hualien County magistrate election as an independent candidate.
-Accordingly to the Taipei Times, her participation was deemed as a backup in the event her former husband Fu, who was also running as an independent candidate, was indicted for stocks manipulation before the election.
-Hsu lost the election, placing forth, to former husband Fu.
+Accordingly to the Taipei Times, her participation was deemed as a backup in the event her former husband Fu, who was also running as an independent candidate, was indicted for stock manipulation before the election.
+Hsu lost the election, placing fourth, to former husband Fu.